benchopt/benchopt/doc/index.rst

 Other functionalities
 ---------------------

 - Some solvers are not compatible with certain datasets or objective configurations.
-This can be accommodated by :ref:`skiping_solver`.
+This can be accommodated by :ref:`skipping_solver`.
 - For some solvers, it is necessary to cache some pre-compilation for fair benchmarks.
 This can easily be done with benchopt, as described in :ref:`precompilation`.